William Bingham: Politics

 During the provisional government of the United States at Philadelphia, he wrote the by-laws for the national Bank of North America.
 He saw the national debt as beneficial in that it attracted interest into the affairs of the government.
 During the first presidency, Treasurer Alexander Hamilton sought Bingham as his mentor in managing taxes, tariffs, and in constructing a national bank.

 Speaker of Pennsylvania House

 In America, he represented Pennsylvania as a delegate to the Continental Congress from 1786 to 1788.
 In 1790 and 1791 he was elected to the Pennsylvania House of Representatives, serving as its first speaker in 1791.
 He oversaw development of the land during a fledgling period of America as a member of the Society of Roads and Inland Navigation, where he worked closely with Albert Gallatin of western Pennsylvania.
-He later served in the Pennsylvania State Senate from 1793 through 1794.
+After unsuccessfully running in the 1792 election for Pennsylvania's at-large congressional district, he was later elected to the Pennsylvania State Senate from 1793 through 1794.
 He built roads and a bridge from Philadelphia to Lancaster, Pennsylvania called the Lancaster Pike.